sunface/rust-by-practice/en/src/method.md

 ## Exercises

 ### Method
-1. 🌟🌟 Methods are similar to functions: declare with `fn`, have parameters and a return value.
+1. 🌟🌟 Methods are similar to functions: Declare with `fn`, have parameters and a return value.
 Unlike functions, methods are defined within the context of a struct (or an enum or a trait object), and their first parameter is always `self`, which represents the instance of the struct the method is being called on.
 ```rust,editable
 struct Rectangle {
     width: u32,